oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 ## Task 3: Create an Invoice Analysis page

-In this task, you create an Invoice Analysis page featuring the Cards Region.
+In this task, you'll create an Invoice Analysis page featuring the Cards Region.
 This Region organizes extracted fields from the uploaded image or PDF file.
 Clicking on a card brings up a Pop-up Dialog page where you can clearly compare your uploaded PDF with the output from OCI Document Understanding.

 1. In the Page Designer toolbar, navigate to **(+ v)** in Page Designer toolbar and select **Page**.